-of the murdered and persecuted homosexuals of the Nazi regime did not happen in official form for decades.
-It was not until a protest action by the HOSI in 1984 that a attention with its inscription "Lesbenund Schwulenhaus" (Lesbian and Gay House).
-The direct-action group Rosa Wirbel also drew attention to itself and its issues with an action in parliament and, for example, occupied the office of concentration camp.
+decades.
+It was not until a protest action by the HOSI in 1984 that a commemorative plaque - the first in the world - was installed in the Mauthausen with other means and, as a benefit concentration camp.
+The Rosa-Lila-Villa received a lot of ge attention with its inscription "Lesbenund Schwulenhaus" (Lesbian and Gay House).
+The direct-action group Rosa Wirbel also drew attention to itself and its issues with an action in parliament out the grievances of AIDS crisis management at a press conference in

 Menschenrechte für Schwule!
-(Human rights for gays!)
-The banner: a pink triangle - the symbol for homosexuals
+(Human triangle - the symbol for homosexuals